wamp-proto/wamp-proto/rfc/README.md

 There is no line wrapping of code blocks, and RFCs are limited to 72 characters per line.

 This means that we need to manually line-wrap code blocks.

+## Defined Terms

+Terms that we define as part of the WAMP spec are

+* capitalized throughout the text and
+* italicised on their first use only.

+## WAMP MESSAGES

+**WAMP message texts** are in all caps.

+**Arguments of WAMP messages** are in backticks, e.g. "Keys in `Options` and `Details` must be of type ...".